DTomusk/bad-reads/api/README.md

 `pip install -r requirements.txt`

+## Setting up the db

+This project uses postgres by default.
+If you want to just use the default config locally, make sure your db is called postgres, the port ist 5432 and the password is mypassword (this is the connection string: postgresql://postgres:mypassword@localhost:5432/postgres which is the same as in config.py).
+You can, however, define a .env file and put your own connection string in there.

 ## Migrating the db

 In order to get your local db up-to-date, make sure you're on the latest version of the code and run `alembic upgrade head`.
 This will ensure that all migrations have been applied to your database.